New Update: Boost Social Proof with Reviews & Automation

 With a retargeting campaign, you can show ads to people who have recently visited your website and persuade them to come back.

-You might need to gather some information first, to target people more effectively.
+You might need to gather some information first, for this cart recovery solution.
 Check out this article for instructions on collecting demographics and interest reports in Google Analytics.

 Improving the speed of your online store is another important factor to consider.
 Even a 1-second delay in page loading times can significantly decrease shopping cart conversion rates.

-If your checkout pages are slow to load, they will frustrate shoppers, causing them to take their business elsewhere.
+If your checkout pages have disappointing metrics and are slow to load, they will frustrate shoppers, causing them to take their business elsewhere.
 So you should optimize your product and checkout pages to be as fast as possible.

 First, look at your product images and reduce the file size without compromising their quality.
 You can then look at removing any bloated WordPress plugins you don’t use or find speed-optimized alternatives.